LumoSQL/not-forking/doc/not-forking.md

 at least the version specified; it exits with status OK if so, otherwise it exits with a failure status and produces its version number on standard output.
 No other processing happens when this option is specified.
+- `--find-version=`VERSION[:TO\_VERSION] checks that the not-fork tool itself is at least version VERSION and at most TO\_VERSION (if specified);
+if so, it prints the path to its own executable; if not in range, it will attempt to obtain a suitable version from its own sources and prints the path to a command to call that.
+The output can be composed of multiple lines, these will be the command and arguments to use to call the correct version.
 - `-V` (or `--my-version`) prints the version of the program itself and exits (the `--version` option is already used to select a version of a package to extract)